Lattice Boltzmann model for non-ideal compressible fluid dynamics: Numerical applications

-As a first step, we shall probe the dispersion and dissipation properties of hydrodynamic modes comprising the shear, the normal and the entropic modes, in the limit of resolved flows simulation.
-This benchmark will involve: (a) speed of sound, (b) dissipation of shear waves, (c) shear stress viscous heating and entropic mode dissipation, and (d) normal mode dissipation rate.
-For all cases, for the sake of readability and without loss of generality, we consider Nitrogen with properties listed in Table \ref{tab:n2_critical}.
+As a first step, we probe the dispersion and dissipation properties of the hydrodynamic shear, normal, and entropic modes in the limit of a resolved flow.
+These benchmarks will consider: (a) speed of sound, (b) shear wave dissipation, (c) shear stress, viscous heating, and entropic-mode dissipation, and (d) the normal mode dissipation rate.
+In all cases, and without loss of generality, we consider a van der Waals fluid fitted to the critical properties of nitrogen $\ce{N2}$, which are listed in Table \ref{tab:n2_critical}. {Below, the subscript $r$ refers to reduced variables normalized by their value at the critical point.}

-The setup to investigate the speed of sound consists of a one-dimensional domain of size $L_x = 0.1~[m]$ discretized with the spacing $\delta x=10 [\mu m]$.
-The initial conditions are,
+The setup for investigating the speed of sound consists of a one-dimensional domain of size $L_x = 0.1~[m]$ discretized with the spacing $\delta x=10 [\mu m]$.
+The initial conditions are

-Once the initial conditions are set, the system is left to evolve, resulting in two opposite-moving pressure fronts propagating at a speed that becomes constant after a short initial transition time.
+Once the initial conditions are set, the system is left to evolve, resulting in two oppositely moving pressure fronts propagating at a speed that becomes constant after a short initial transition time.
 For sufficiently weak perturbations, this corresponds to the speed of sound in the system.
-A series of such cases for different initial conditions on both liquid and vapor branches of the saturation curve for $T_r\in[0.7,1]$ were run and compared to the analytical speed of sound \eqref{eq:speed_of_sound} for the van der Waals equation of state \eqref{eq:Pvdw},
+A series of such cases with different initial conditions were run on both liquid and vapour branches of the saturation curve for {$T_0\in[88.34,126.2]~{\rm K}$ corresponding to $T_0/T_c\in[0.7,1]$} and compared to the analytical speed of sound \eqref{eq:speed_of_sound} for the van der Waals equation of state \eqref{eq:Pvdw},

-The results are shown in Figure \ref{Fig:sound_speed} and point to excellent agreement.
+{Note that for a saturated vapour/liquid, fixing $T_0$ sets $\rho_0$ and $P_0$ via Maxwell's equal-area construction and the equation of state.} The results are shown in Figure \ref{Fig:sound_speed} and are in excellent agreement.

-The next configuration is set to measure the effective shear viscosity.
-To that end, we set up a one-dimensional domain of size $L_x=0.1~[m]$ with periodic boundary conditions in both $x-$ and $y-$directions and discretized with $N_x=100$ grid points.
-Initial conditions are set as,
+The next test is a measurement of the effective shear viscosity.
+For this, we set up a pseudo-one-dimensional, periodic domain of size $L_x=0.1~[m]$, discretized with $N_x\times N_y=100\times 1$ grid points.
+The initial conditions are set as follows: